 We have come to know the current Dublin football team as one of the greatest GAA teams of all time.
 They have overtaken Mick O'Dwyer's Kerry team of the 70's and 80's having just annexed the first 5 in a row of All-Ireland inter-county senior football titles.

 They are obviously a very talented group, but there was always a talented group available in Dublin.
-They just sometimes they never realised their potential.
+They just sometimes never realised their potential.
 Marshalled by Jim Gavin, this article takes a deeper look at the psychology behind their success.

 A central tenet of their success is the importance of the team.
 Nothing compromises the team and it is the manager’s role to see that this happens.
 In this light, it is easy to understand why Jim Gavin steers away from the limelight, is slow to engage with the media and is reluctant to take the plaudits and celebrity status that is often bestowed on an All Ireland winning manager.
 Gavin instead, suggests that it is all about the players and their success and they must always come first.

 Jim Gavin had learned a lot about leadership before he ever took the Dublin senior managerial role!
 His father was a hard working man from Cooraclare in West Clare who went to work in Dublin as a young man.
-His mother, a teacher also from West Clare taught him many qualities that would stand him well in life.
+His mother, a teacher also from West Clare, taught him many qualities that would stand him well in life.
 At a recent All-Ireland celebration at his home club, Round Towers in Clondalkin, Jim Gavin acknowledged the appreciation of hard work and personal qualities that his parents had imbued in him from a young age.

 In a managerial context that is how he sees himself too – that he is there to serve; to be the best that he can be and in this light, he seeks out the best advice, and expects the same from his backroom team.
 In the same interview, he stated that they had a very open leadership style where player’s opinions were both encouraged, valued and treated equally irrespective of their playing status - star player or unused sub.

 Gavin is hugely interested in motivation.
 However, he is more interested in the “Why” than the “What” – the why of their reasons for playing; Why do they put in such effort?
 If the “Why” is right, the “What” will look after itself.
 He leads a values led approach to his managerial reign with values such as respect, self awareness, honour and humility picked up during his time with the defence forces.
-He walks the walk on these values too, showing the humility to regularly coach a group of under 10 kids at his home club Round Towers in Clondalkin on days after big Dublin games in Croke Park.
+He walks the walk on these values too, showing the humility to regularly coach a group of under 10 children at his home club Round Towers in Clondalkin on days after big Dublin games in Croke Park.

 As such, the Dublin management team look to imbue these values in the players, allied with an appreciation of opportunity to represent their families, parish, club and Dublin at elite level sport.
 With no financial reward, these values are strong drivers of the players, empowering them to show pride and enjoy the challenge, resulting in reduced pressure and expectation.